 We understand no one wants to go to court, so we try to settle your case if it can be done for a fair and reasonable amount.
 But if the defendant or the insurance company does not want to be fair, we will not hesitate to take them to court.

 If your case can not be settled and a lawsuit must be filed, Overton County is located in the 13th Judicial District.
-The trial courts in the 13th Judicial District are presided over by:
+The judges for the Circuit Court of the 13th Judicial District:

 The 13th Judicial District has established Local Rules for its courts.
 These rules govern issues such as issuing subpoenas, setting a case for trial, etc. A copy of the Local Rules for Circuit Court can be found here.

 In Overton County, for the 2010-2011 reporting period, only 19 tort cases (claims for personal injury or wrongful death) were filed.
 During that same time, only one case went to trial and the injured party did not win.
 For the 2011-2012 reporting period, 14 tort cases were filed in Overton County and not a single case went to trial.
 During the 2012-2013 reporting period, 19 tort cases were filed in Overton County, but zero tort cases were actually tried.
 In 2013-2014, 15 tort cases were filed but again none went to trial.
 In 2014-2015, only three tort cases were filed and, for the fourth year in a row, none were tried.
 During 2015-2016 13 tort cases were filed, but none went to trial.
 For 2016-2017, 24 tort cases were filed but none were tried.
 In 2017-2018, 17 tort cases were filed and none were tried.
-Finally, last year 13 tort cases were filed, and for the fifth year in a row, none went to trial.
+Finally, last year, 13 tort cases were filed and, for the eight year in a row, none were tried.

 Experience Matters -- Contact Us Today